pcaulfie/pands-project/README.md

 #### Table 1.
 Overview of Dataset
 ![info](https://github.com/pcaulfie/pands-project/blob/master/info.JPG)
 #### Interpretation of Results
-* The dataframe rangeindex is 150 which means that it contains 150 rows which are indexed beginning with 0 for first row and ending with 149 for last row.
+* The dataframe rangeindex = 150 which means that it contains 150 rows which are indexed beginning with 0 for first row and ending with 149 for last row.
-* The dataframe contains 5 columns or series.
+* The dataframe contains 5 columns.
 * 4 columns (sepal_length, sepal_width, petal_length, petal_width) contain floating point (decimal) numbers in the format float64.
 Float 64 is defined as by Scipy (2008-2009) as "Double precision float: sign bit, 11 bits exponent, 52 bits mantissa".
 * 1 column (species) contains dtype = object which is used used to represent "string" or text fields.

 ### Data Type
 The data set is made up of two data types: categorical and continous data.

 * Categorical Data: This data usually has a limited or fixed, number of possible values, stored as string values which are used to describe some traits of the observations, for example gender or age group (Pathak 2018).
-In the iris dataset, the variable "species" represents categorical data, as it has a fixed number of values: setosa, versicolor or virginica.
-Since there is no order to the data, this data can also be described as nominal data as opposed to ordinal data which has an order, scale or ranking associated with them, for example economic class or Likert Scale.
+In the iris dataset, the column "species" represents categorical data, as it has a fixed number of values: setosa, versicolor or virginica.
+Since there is no order to the data, this data can also be described as nominal data as opposed to ordinal data which has an order, scale or ranking associated with them, for example; economic class or Likert Scale.
 * Continuous Data: Pathak (2018) describes continuous data as "numeric variables that have an infinite number of values between any two values".
 Examples of continuous data are, temperature, height, weight.
-In the iris dataset, the variables sepal_length, sepal_width, petal_length, petal_width represents continuous data.
+In the iris dataset, the columns sepal_length, sepal_width, petal_length, petal_width represents continuous data.

 ## Investigation of the Data Set